RadialDevGroup/ruby-style-guide/README.md

   # bad - how many 0s are there?
   num = 1000000

-  # good - much easier to parse for the human brain
+  # good - much easier to parse by eye
   num = 1_000_000
   ```

 * <a name="rdoc-conventions"></a>
     Use RDoc and its conventions for API documentation.
-Don't put an
+An empty line between
-    empty line between the comment block and the `def`.
+    the comment block and the `def` is acceptable.
 <sup>[[link](#rdoc-conventions)]</sup>

 * <a name="80-character-limits"></a>
-  Limit lines to 80 characters.
+  Limit lines to 80 characters when at all reasonable . . . at all.
 <sup>[[link](#80-character-limits)]</sup>

 * <a name="no-trailing-whitespace"></a>